 During Hill Meetings, youth advocates will be accompanied by members of their state delegations, which include state alliance staff, YMCA CEOs and/or Board Members, or YMCA staff.
 Parents/Guardians grant permission to these additional staff and volunteers when they sign the participant forms for their students.

-It is NOT a requirement for youth advocates to be accompanied by a chaperone from their state.
-If you or a colleague are interested in potentially serving as a chaperone, please email Elena Rocha at email@example.com.
+It is strongly recommended that youth advocates be accompanied by a chaperone from their state.
+If you or a colleague are interested in potentially serving as a chaperone, please email Derek Summerville at email@example.com.

-To ensure that all Youth Advocates are as prepared as possible for their role at National Advocacy Days, all students are required to participate in 3 training calls.
-The dates and times of each training call are below.
-Please mark your calendars now.
+To ensure that all Youth Advocates are as prepared as possible for their role at National Advocacy Days, all students are required to participate in virtual training sessions.
 Additional information will be disseminated in advance of each training call.

 As part of their preparation for YMCA National Advocacy Days, Youth Advocates are required to complete a series of assignments.
 To help complete your assignments, please use the materials available in our Online Resource Folder.